Disassembly DIY

 This will do a reasonable job of splitting the snapshot into blocks, but won’t be 100% accurate (except by accident).
 You will need to examine the resultant skool file (game.skool) to see which blocks have been incorrectly marked as text, data or code, and then edit the control file (game.ctl) accordingly.

-To generate a better control file, you could use a code execution map produced by an emulator to tell sna2ctl.py where at least some of the code is in the snapshot. sna2ctl.py will read a map (otherwise known as a profile or trace) produced by Fuse, SpecEmu, Spud, Zero or Z80 when specified by the -m option:
+To generate a better control file, you could use a code execution map to tell sna2ctl.py where at least some of the code is in the snapshot. sna2ctl.py will read a map (otherwise known as a profile or trace) produced by rzxplay.py, Fuse, SpecEmu, Spud, Zero or Z80 when specified by the -m option:

 $ sna2ctl.py -m game.map game.z80 > game.ctl

 Needless to say, in general, the better the map, the more accurate the resulting control file will be.
 To create a good map file, you should ideally play the game from start to finish in the emulator, in an attempt to exercise as much code as possible.
-If that sounds like too much work, and your emulator supports playing back RZX files, you could grab a recording of your chosen game from the RZX Archive, and set the emulator’s profiler or tracer going while the recording plays back.
+If that sounds like too much work, you could grab a recording of your chosen game from the RZX Archive, and either run the RZX file through rzxplay.py with the --map option, or set an emulator’s profiler or tracer going while it plays the recording back.

 By default, sna2ctl.py and sna2skool.py generate control files and skool files with addresses and instruction operands in decimal notation.
 If you prefer to work in hexadecimal, use the --hex option of each command to produce a hexadecimal control file and a hexadecimal skool file: